 - 1. In each instance in which Chattanooga Gas Company (Company) intends to engage the services of an asset manager to provide system gas supply requirements and/or manage its assets regulated by the Tennessee Public Utility Commission (TPUC), the Company shall develop a written request for proposal (RFP) defining the Company's assets to be managed and detailing the Company's minimum service requirements.
 The RFP shall also describe the content requirements of the bid proposals and shall include procedures for submission and evaluation of the bid proposals. - 2.
-The RFP shall be advertised for a minimum period of thirty (30) days through a systematic notification process that includes, at a minimum, contacting potential asset managers, including past bidders and other approved asset managers, and publication in trade journals as reasonably available.
-This thirty (30)-day minimum period may be shortened with the written consent of the TPUC Staff to a period of not less than fifteen (15) days. - 3.
-The procedures for submission of bid proposals shall require all initial and follow-up bid proposals to be submitted in writing on or before a designated proposal deadline.
-The Company shall not accept initial or follow-up bid proposals that are not written, or that are submitted after the designated proposal deadline.
+The RFP shall be advertised for a minimum of five (5) days through a systematic notification process that includes, the publication in trade journals as reasonably available. - 3.
+The procedures for submission of bid proposals shall require all initial and follow-up bid proposals to be submitted in writing or submitted by e-mail on or before a designated proposal deadline.
+The Company shall not accept initial or follow-up bid proposals that are not written or submitted by e-mail, or that are submitted after the designated proposal deadline.